-Failure to provide confirmation of admission will result in withholding of the first (September) stipend payment.
+Failure to provide an EVF or confirmation of admission by August 15 will result in withholding of the first (September) stipend payment.
 In both cases, documentation of enrollment must be submitted by September 15 in order to continue receiving stipend payments.

-For renewal of tenure, predoctoral Fellows must upload documentation of satisfactory progress in their Ph.D. or Sc.D. program and an official transcript for their prior academic year.
-Fellows must also have completed his or her end-of-year report from the last year on tenure (see Reporting Requirements section for additional details).
+For renewal of tenure, predoctoral Fellows must upload an RVF for their Ph.D. or Sc.D. program and an official transcript for their prior academic year.
+Fellows must also have completed their end-of-year report from the last year on tenure (see Reporting Requirements section for additional details).

-Documentation of satisfactory progress requires the submission of a Ford Foundation Fellowship Renewal Verification Form (RVF).
-The RVF form is required for disbursement of stipend payments.
+The RVF is required for disbursement of stipend payments.
 The RVF should be uploaded to the Ford Fellows web module.

-In addition to the RVF form, renewing Fellows must submit an official transcript for their prior academic year.
+In addition to the RVF, renewing Fellows must submit an official transcript for their prior academic year.
 A transcript must be submitted whether the Fellow was on tenure or deferral during the prior year.

-There are no travel or dependency allowances provided as part of the predoctoral fellowship award.
+There is no dependency allowance, institutional grant, or travel allowance provided as part of the predoctoral fellowship award.

 Educational programs are expected to include a reasonable amount of teaching or other activities, which, in the opinion of the fellowship institution, will contribute to the Fellow's academic progress.
 The scholarly development of a Ford Foundation Fellow should govern the assignment of these activities, rather than service to the fellowship institution.

-Ford Fellows are permitted to accept teaching or research assistantships if 1) it is required by the program, 2) if it is necessary to secure stipend supplementation, benefits, or tuition waivers, or 3) if the assistantship is beneficial to the Fellow’s career development.
-However, the compensation associated with the assistantship position must be limited to supplementation of the Ford stipend up to a standard assistantship salary at the institution, rather than a separate, full-time stipend in addition to the Ford.
+Participation in full-time paid or unpaid internships or other full-time paid activities, even if required for degree completion, must be undertaken during a deferral year.
+Ford Fellows are permitted to accept part-time/half-time teaching or research assistantships if 1) it is required by the program, 2) if it is necessary to secure stipend supplementation, benefits, or tuition waivers, or 3) if it is beneficial to the Fellow’s career development.
+However, the compensation associated with the assistantship position must be limited to supplementation of the Ford stipend up to a standard assistantship salary at the department or institution, rather than a separate, full-time stipend in addition to the Ford.
 If the position carries a full-time stipend, Fellows should plan to use a deferral year.

 Ford Fellows who elect a 9-month disbursement (from September 1 to the end of May) are permitted to accept teaching/research assistantships or other off-campus employment during the summer months.